Buying property with other people

 - won’t automatically inherit the property if the other tenants die

 - can choose who to leave your share to in your will

 If you choose to be tenants in common, you should consider asking your solicitor to set up a deed of trust.

 Buying with your family as guarantor

-Through our Family Affordability Plan you can apply for a joint mortgage with members of your family, which could enable you to afford a larger mortgage and access a wider range of mortgage deals.
+You can apply for a joint mortgage with members of your family through our Family Affordability Plan.
+This option could enable you to afford a larger mortgage and access a wider range of mortgage deals.
 You’ll have full ownership of the property, and your family members won’t be liable for Stamp Duty.

 Both you and your parents will be responsible for all mortgage repayments and charges, so you’ll all need to demonstrate that you can afford the repayments.
 Your parents will also need to show us that they’ve taken independent legal and tax advice, so they understand the risks involved.

 If your circumstances change and you can afford the repayments on your own, you can remortgage and release your parents from the joint mortgage.